Home / Blog / Product Knowledge / Tub Capacity: How Many Gallons Are in a Bathtub?

 A born & raised West Countryman, now living on the Yorkshire Coast, for over 10 years.

-I have been bringing home interior ideas to life at Victoria Plum.
+I have been dedicated to bringing home interior ideas to life.
 My favorite interior styles have been shaped by both urban and natural influences.

 <